karvis9/karvis9/README.md

 👀 I’m interested in Software Engineering, Distributed Systems, Machine Learning, AI and NLP.

-🌱 I’m currently learning Deep Learning, ML, Databases, Analysis of Algorithms and Neural Networks.
+🌱 I’m currently Studying Deep Learning, ML, Databases, Analysis of Algorithms and Neural Networks.

+🌱 I’m currently a Graduate Teaching Assistant (Course Producer) for Prof. Sven Koenig at USC ( For the Artifical Intelligence Course).

 💞️ I’m looking to collaborate on ML/AI/NLP , Psychology/Economics.